Marleau helps Sharks beat Blackhawks 5-4 for 1st win

-CHICAGO (AP) — Patrick Marleau scored two goals in his first game back with San Jose, and the Sharks beat the Chicago Blackhawks 5-4 on Thursday night for their first victory of the season.
+Marleau scored two goals in his first game back with San Jose, and the Sharks beat the Chicago Blackhawks 5-4 on Thursday night for their first victory of the season.

+“It’s just so exciting to be back and playing and being with this bunch of guys,” Marleau said.

 Barclay Goodrow snapped a third-period tie and Brent Burns scored his 200th career goal for San Jose, which opened with four consecutive losses.
 Kevin Labanc also scored, and Dylan Gambrell had two assists.